MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ## Benefits

 Calculation groups address an issue in complex models where there can be a proliferation of redundant measures using the same calculations - most common with time intelligence calculations.
 For example, a sales analyst wants to view sales totals and orders by month-to-date (MTD), quarter-to-date (QTD), year-to-date (YTD), orders year-to-date for the previous year (PY), and so on.
 The data modeler has to create separate measures for each calculation, which can lead to dozens of measures.
-For the user, this can mean having to sort through just as many measures, and apply them individually to their report.
+For the user, the outcome is having to sort through just as many measures, and apply them individually to their report.

 Let's first look at how calculation groups appear to users in a reporting tool like Power BI.
 We'll then look at what makes up a calculation group, and how they're created in a model.

 Calculation groups are shown in reporting clients as a table with a single column.
 The column isn't like a typical column or dimension, instead it represents one or more reusable calculations, or *calculation items* that can be applied to any measure already added to the Values filter for a visualization.

 In the following animation, a user is analyzing sales data for years 2012 and 2013.
-Before applying a calculation group, the common base measure **Sales**  calculates a sum of total sales for each month.
+Before you apply a calculation group, the common base measure **Sales**  calculates a sum of total sales for each month.
 The user then wants to apply time intelligence calculations to get sales totals for month to date, quarter to date, year to date, and so on.
 Without calculation groups, the user would have to select individual time intelligence measures.

 With a calculation group, in this example named **Time Intelligence**, when the user drags the **Time Calculation** item to the **Columns** filter area, each calculation item appears as a separate column.
 Values for each row are calculated from the base measure, **Sales**.